Are Laboratory-Grown Diamonds Ethical?

-In recent years, we've been increasingly asked about lab-grown diamonds: Are they ethical?
+In recent years, we've been increasingly asked about laboratory-grown diamonds: Are they ethical?
 How do they differ from natural diamonds?
 Which option is better for investment?
-Lab-grown, lab-created, synthetic, artificial, fake and simulant: there are many confusing labels in jewellery marketing and on discussion forums.
+Laboratory-grown, laboratory-created, synthetic, artificial, fake and simulant: there are many confusing labels in jewellery marketing and on discussion forums.
 Are they the same thing?

 Many jewellers shy away from addressing this topic due to its complexity and the often heated debates it sparks, preferring not to take sides.
 However, we believe our customers deserve access to all the information needed to make informed decisions.
 Transparency and honesty are at the heart of our values, and we are committed to upholding them.